matias-ceau/scripts/docs/scripts/random_wallpapers.xsh.md

 #### Overview

-This script is designed to randomly select a wallpaper from a predefined directory and set it as the desktop background using the `feh` utility.
-The script scans a specified folder for image files, particularly those with the extensions `.png` and `.jpg`.
-It employs the `random` module from Python's standard library to ensure a truly random selection from the available images.
+This script, written in Xonsh, is designed to randomly select a wallpaper from a specified folder containing image files (PNG and JPG).
+The folder path is hardcoded to `/home/matias/wallpapers`, and the script employs the `os` and `random` libraries to manage file listing and selection.

-The commented-out code allows for additional functionality using `dmenu`, which can be used for interactive wallpaper selection.
-However, the script defaults to selecting a random wallpaper if no selection is made from the menu.

-The flow of the script is as follows:

-1. Import the required libraries.
-2. Define the wallpaper directory.
-3. Gather a list of wallpapers in the folder.
-4. Choose a random wallpaper.
-5. Set the chosen wallpaper as the desktop background using `feh`.
+The script filters the contents of the wallpaper directory to ensure only files with the relevant image extensions are considered.
+It can be modified to include additional image formats if needed.
+The selected wallpaper is then set as the desktop background using the `feh` command, which provides an efficient way to manage wallpapers in a Linux environment.

 ---